MiCh4n/jenkins-as-code/README.md

 ## Everything related to Jenkins as code that I need in my projects
-Jenkinsfiles, theme, deploying to kubernetes cluster etc...
+Theme, pipelines, deploying to kubernetes cluster etc…
 ___
 * **Helm chart** used to deploy Jenkins on k8s cluster with simple script to execute two commands
     ```